Hearts of Palm Pasta

 Besides the variety of pasta types, they are easy to prepare.
 In fact, hearts of palm noodles don’t require much preparation at all.
 Just open the package, drain and dump into your sauce.
 On top of that, they are shelf stable and don’t need to be frozen, refrigerated or cooked.

-Hearts of palm pasta is the perfect al dente texture and have a neutral flavor, so your spaghetti tastes like spaghetti and your chow mein taste like chow mein.
+Hearts of palm pasta has the perfect al dente texture and a neutral flavor, so your spaghetti tastes like spaghetti and your chow mein tastes like chow mein.
 It’s the ideal pasta substitute.

 holding a fork filled with heart of palm noodles